College disciplinary process

 General Operating Guidelines

 Given the scope of the university’s responsibilities, the university will review each reported problem or violation and decide which process to employ to address the situation.

 Standard of Evidence

-Calvin College’s disciplinary process requires a preponderance of evidence for finding an individual responsible for a violation.
+Calvin University’s disciplinary process requires a preponderance of evidence for finding an individual responsible for a violation.
 Unlike the criminal system, which requires evidence “beyond a reasonable doubt,” a college disciplinary decision is based on the “greater weight of the evidence.”
 A preponderance of evidence standard requires that the information indicate that it is “more likely than not” that a violation occurred.